-- Helping with student registration: staff should be assigned in shifts that do not interfere with other obligations for no more than one-half (1⁄2) a day. - Staff orientation: no more than one-half (1⁄2 a day).

-- Site-directed professional development.
+- Helping with student registration as needed: staff should be assigned in shifts that do not interfere with other obligations for no more than one-half (1⁄2) a day. - Staff orientation: no more than one-half ($\frac{1}{2}$ a day). - Site-directed professional development. - District-directed professional development equal to one full day as scheduled by the C&I Department - Preparation time: one (1) day.

-- District-directed professional development-one full day for ELTP sites is Monday, August 2 and for the one hundred eighty-four (184)-day calendar schools it is Monday, August 9- pending additional guidance from the PED.

-- Preparation time: one (1) day.

-Site-directed professional development planning should connect with the Teacher Leader Facilitators (TLF).
-The TLF is an instructional leader who collaborates with the Instructional Council and administration to provide support for the professional development needs at the school level in conjunction with school goals and individual adult learning needs.
+Site-directed professional development planning should connect with the Instructional Council and administration with school goals and individual adult learning needs.

-PD for the specialized role groups listed below will be Monday, August 9.
+PD for the specialized role groups listed below will be Monday, August 3rd.

 - Audiologists

 - Librarians

 - Nurses

 - Head Teachers

 - Social Workers

 - Counselors

 - APE Teachers

 - Fine Arts Teachers (all levels)

+- Interpreters

 - SLPs, OTs, and PTs

 - IEP Specialists

 - IGS1 and IGS2

 - SCS2 and SCS3

 - SES1 and SES2

-- Pre-K/Developmental Pre-K
+- Pre-K/Developmental Pre-School

 - CTE teachers

+- Health Teachers

-- School Psychologists, Transition Specialists, and Diagnosticians will have one (1) day of PD during the first week the role groups are on contract.
+School Psychologists, Transition Specialists, and Diagnosticians will have one (1) day of PD during the first week the role groups are on contract.